lumilio/Jungle-didakoo.com-README.md/README.md

 ## Jungle Game modes
 <!--
-- * copy exist rules shogi
+- * copy exist rules shogi  OK
 - This game is 1 vs 1.
-- twist place
+- twist place  TO DO
-- animal value
+- animal value    OK
-- plant damage
+- plant damage    OK
-- lake jump
+- lake jump   OK
-- goal game
+- goal game   OK
-- points assignation
+- points assignation   TO DO
-- game modes
+- game modes            TO DO
-- if you make a login
+- if you make a login    TO DO
-- picture of animals
+- picture of animals      TO DO
 -->
 This game is 1 vs 1.
 For all player ages , a match can last 10 sec to 1 hour.